RAISE Mental Health - Southern Cross Wellness Partners

 • Do you have any hoamahi going through a tough time?
 Rally together to prepare meals or offer any other tautoko/support needed.

 • Draw a connections tree.
-Ask staff to talk about someone they feel a connection to outside of work; this is not limited to immediate whānau.
+Ask staff to talk about someone they feel a connection to outside of work; this is not limited to immediate whanau.
 Share these connections online (or in the office if you’re able to) by drawing a tree and adding photos to it.
-Share your connection tree online #MHAWConnectionTree.

 • Get to know your neighbours – invite people from nearby workplaces to share a morning tea.